Vietnam University of Fine Arts: French colonial administrations (1925-1945)

-Directors and teachers
+Directors and teaching staff

+Victor Tardieu, a co-founder of École des Beaux-Arts de l'Indochine.

+Nguyễn Nam Sơn, co-founder of the school and assistant to Tardieu.

 The École des Beaux-Arts de l'Indochine was managed by the French academic and painter, Victor Tardieu ..
 Tardieu was awarded the Prix de l'Indochine and travelled to Indochina in 1920 where he was commissioned to paint murals for the Indochina University and the Central Library in Hanoi.
 Tardieu directed the École until his death in 1937, and was succeeded by the sculptor Évariste Jonchère who was director from 1938 to 1945.

+Teachers and students of the school in 1926.
+Tardieu was pictured 4th from the left in the front row.
+Nam Sơn was the last person on the right, also in the front row.

 Many teachers at the school were winners of the Prix de l'Indochine, an annual award for French artists established by the French government to encourage painters to relocate to the colonies.
 From 1926, the award-winning artist was required to spend two years in Indochina on a study tour and a year of teaching at the École des Beaux-Arts de l'Indochine.
 Teachers included Joseph Inguimberty, and Alix Aymé, wife of the deputy commander of the French forces.